KonerK/Mathematics-Open-Degree/README.md

 # A Journey of Mathematics

 There’s no other way to say it: I really, really, really like math.
 This repository documents my journey into self-studying various math topics and books.
 It aligns closely with my ambition to develop my computer science skills, which you can explore further in [this][1] repository.
-You’ll find that the structure, and motivation, behind this repository is very similar.
+You will find that the structure, and motivation, behind this repository is very similar.

 # I - The Fundamentals